rikato/clean-architecture-react/README.md

 ## Infrastructure layer

 This is the layer that communicates with a backend api.
 It is used as an adapter and can be replaced with any other infrastructure layer.

+## Components layer

+This layer contains all React components and uses the application layer the get a representable model.